RediSearch/RediSearch/docs/docs/quickstart.md

 ### Wildcard query

-Let's retrieve all indexed documents using the `FT.SEARCH` command.
+Retrieve all indexed documents using the `FT.SEARCH` command.
 Note the use of the `LIMIT` clause below, which provides for search result pagination.

 {{< clients-example search_quickstart wildcard_query "" 10 >}}
 > FT.SEARCH "idx:bicycle" "*" LIMIT 0 10